Beilby Lawley, 3rd Baron Wenlock: Later life

 In 1901 Wenlock was appointed a Privy Counsellor and made a Lord of the Bedchamber to the new Prince of Wales (later George V).

 He was elected chairman of the East Riding of Yorkshire County Council in January 1902.
 Wenlock held the position of Vice Chamberlain to Queen Mary from 1910 until his death.

 Lord Wenlock was appointed Lieutenant-Colonel of the East Riding of Yorkshire Yeomanry on 15 May 1902 and later became its Honorary Colonel.
 He also held the honorary colonelcies of several Volunteer units, including the 2nd East Riding Artillery Volunteers (from 30 March 1880) and its successors in the Territorial Force, the II Northumbrian Brigade, Royal Field Artillery, whose drill hall at Anlaby Road, Hull, was later named Wenlock Barracks.

 Family

 In 1872 he married Lady Constance Mary Lascelles, daughter of the 4th Earl of Harewood, by whom he had one daughter: Hon.
 Irene Constance Lawley (b.
 1889).
-She married Colin Gurden Forbes-Adam of Skipwith, Yorkshire.
-The Forbes-Adam family retain the Escrick estate which they now operate as a holiday and pleasure park.
+She married Colin Forbes Adam of Skipwith, Yorkshire.
+The Forbes Adam family retain the Escrick estate which they now operate as a holiday and pleasure park.

 He was succeeded in the Barony by his brother Richard.